skullwrecker22/odin-recipes/README.md

 # odin-recipes

-Creating a recipe webiste.
-I am going to have my favorite famous receipes listed.
+Creating a recipe website.
+I am going to have my favorite famous recipes listed.